Auriol (novel): Plot

-Prologue (1599): Auriol Darcy is surprised attempting to remove the heads of two traitors from the Southwark Gateway of Old London Bridge.
+The novel opens in 1599, when Auriol Darcy is caught attempting to remove the heads of executed traitors from the Southwark Gateway of Old London Bridge.
 He is injured by the warder, Baldred, and carried to the house of Dr Lamb, an alchemist and Auriol Darcy's grandfather, who is assisted by his faithful dwarf Flapdragon.
 Lamb, on the point of discovering the elixir of life, has a seizure and dies as his ungrateful grandson consumes the draught.

-Book the first 'Ebba' (1830): Two varmints, Tinker and Sandman, waylay a gentleman in a fantastical ruined house in the Vauxhall Bridge Road in London, but they are surprised and he is carried unconscious to the house of Mr Thorneycroft, a scrap-iron dealer.
+The first book, set in 1830 and titled Ebba, shifts the narrative to London.
+Two criminals, known as Tinker and Sandman, attempt to rob an unidentified gentleman near Vauxhall Bridge Road, but are interrupted, and the injured man is carried unconscious to the home of Mr Thorneycroft, a scrap-iron dealer.
 While he convalesces and falls in love with Ebba, the iron-dealer's daughter, Tinker and Sandman and their associate Ginger (a 'dog-fancier' who steals dogs and resells them) discover in the gentleman's pocket-book the private diary of a man who has lived for over two hundred years, and has committed nameless crimes.
 Auriol (for it is he) seeks to dissuade Ebba from her love, for he bears an awful doom.
 A tall sinister stranger has Auriol in his power, and employs a dwarf (who is Flapdragon) to recover the pocket-book.
 The stranger confronts Auriol and informs his that Ebba must be surrendered to him according to their contract.
 Auriol refuses, but Ebba is snatched from him, and he is imprisoned, during a nocturnal assignation at a picturesque ruin near Millbank Street.
 Tinker, Sandman and Ginger offer their services to Mr Thorneycroft to attempt her rescue.
 Ebba is conveyed to a mysterious darkened chamber where the stranger demands that she sign a scroll surrendering herself body and soul to him.
 She calls to heaven for protection: in the darkness a tomb is revealed and opened by menacing cowled figures, and Auriol is brought forth.
 Ebba hurls herself into the tomb to precede him and save him, but then re-emerges silent and cowled to sign the scroll.

 Phiz illustration: Mr Thorneycroft, Sandman and Tinker in the enchanted chairs, observed by Ginger.